spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/performance-testing-in-staging-enivronments.md

 - Java 8+
 - Node 10.10+

-## Integrating the load testing tool into an environment
+## Including the load testing tool into an environment

 The purpose of this guide is to show you how to integrate Spryker's load testing tool into your environment.
 While the instructions here will focus on setting this up with using one of Spryker’s many available demo shops, it can also be implemented into an on-going project.